kstenerud/concise-encoding/ce-structure.md

     s 1111111 1xxxxxxxxxxxxxxxxxxxxxxx = Quiet NaN (binary float32)
     s 1111111 0xxxxxxxxxxxxxxxxxxxxxxx = Signaling NaN (binary float32)

-An implementation must preserve the signaling/quiet status of a NaN, and may discard the rest of the NaN payload information.
+An implementation **MUST** preserve the signaling/quiet status of a NaN, and **MAY** discard the rest of the NaN payload information.

-An implementation may alter the type and storage size of a floating point value when encoding/decoding as long as the final numeric value remains the same.
+An implementation **MAY** alter the type and storage size of a floating point value when encoding/decoding as long as the final numeric value remains the same.

 #### Value Ranges